laumiulun/falcon/README.md

 Tetgen is provided if you clone falcon directly from github, but requires indivduial user to compile it.
 Tetgen is located in **falcon/tpl/tetgen**.
 To compile tetgen, simply navigate to the folder and follow the instruction above.

 ### Environmental Variable ###
-To use Tetgen executable outside of the file, navigate to the file using this command:
+To use Tetgen executable outside of predetermined location, navigate to the file using this command:

 	vi ~/.bash_profile